 3. Completion of the online application which requires:

 - Essays (2 written, 1 timed written, 2 video)

 - Unofficial copies of transcripts from all previously attended post-secondary institutions*

-- Unofficial copies of GMAT or GRE scores*
+- Optional: Unofficial copies of GMAT or GRE scores*

-- *Official copies of these documents will be required if an applicant receives an offer to the program
+*If applicable, official copies of these documents will be required if an applicant receives an offer to the program.

 |Accepted Tests||Minimum Score|

 |IELTS (Academic Test)||7.0 overall (minimum 6.5 on each dimension)|

 Schulich’s TOEFL code is B710 with Department Code 02